Gjorret/thermia-api-server/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ### Contact
-For any questions or issues, feel free to reach out through the GitHub repository's issues section.
+For any questions or issues, feel free to reach out through the GitHub repository's issues section..